-Sampanseo Historic House earned its name from the fact that three government ministers lived there from the end of the Goryeo period to the early Joseon period.
-Sampanseo means “three ministers.”
+Sampanseo Historic House earned its name from the fact it served as the home of three “Panseo” government ministers in succession between the end of the Goryeo Dynasty to the beginning of the Joseon Dynasty.

-Sampanseo Historic House, which existed for hundreds of years as a symbol of the Yeongju scholar south of Guseong Park, sustained damages during the 1961 great floods.
-It was dismantled and was restored in October 2008 on Guhak Park, which overlooks Seocheon Stream.
-It was established as a famous site symbolizing Yeongju, the town of scholars.
+Sampanseo Historic House, which stood for hundreds of years as a landmark of Yeongju’s scholastic roots just south of Guseong Park, sustained severe damage during the great flood of 1961.
+It was dismantled and restored in October 2008 inside Guhak Park, which overlooks the Seocheon River.
+Today, it stands as a symbol and landmark of Yeongju, the city of scholars.